April 08, 2020

 Shelving upright and supporting them with bookends, they won't slump or become misshapen.
 This practice will help keep the binding firm.
 Large or oversized volumes can be safely stored flat.

-It is recommended to use an acid-free, UV-resistant plastic book cover to protect the cover.
+It is recommended to use an acid-free, UV-resistant plastic book cover to protect the surface.
 Book jacket covers are available in a wide variety of styles.
 However, the specific method you choose often boils down to personal preference.
 This article, The Book Doctor is In has more helpful information to help you protect your books.

 Furnace vents and sunny windows are not the ideal locations for your shelves of books.
 In addition, high temperatures can crack leather spines and make book glue fragile.